butcherless/scala/akka-actors-typed/README.md

 Changes from non-typed Actor:

 - turn stateful trait `Actor` into pure `Behaviour[T]`.
-Behaviour of T describe the reaction of the Actor to an incomimg message:
+Behaviour of T describe the reaction of the Actor to an incoming message.
+Behavior is a function from incoming message to next behavior of the actor.
 - guardian behavior, remove system.actorOf
-- ActorSystem[T] is an ActorRef[T] for the guardian
+- `ActorSystem[T]` is an ActorRef[T] for the guardian

 In akka typed we don't create an actor, we create its behavior